How to Prepare for a Second Interview

 Second Interview Preparation

 It is vital that you thoroughly prepare for your second interview.
 The first thing you should do is make sure you have researched everything you can about the company, spending hours understanding their products, services, and workplace environment.
 You are very close to getting hired, and it is very important that you display a knowledge about how the company works.
+See our post on how to thoroughly research a company.

 Also be prepared for any doubts or unanswered questions from your last interview.
 Most people leave the first interview with things that they wish they had shared or concerns they wish they had addressed.
 Your second interview is a chance to clear up those issues.
 Consider bringing a portfolio of your achievements if it will help.
 Be as well prepared with your second as you did with your first interview.